radoslaw-1/software-tester-task/README.md

 The test scenarios can be found in `scenarios/bing.feature` and `scenarios/google.feature`, while the automation test file's path is `tests/bing.spec.ts`.

+Note: The automation tests are flaky due to Bing opening search results in new tabs randomly.
+Since this is just a demo and the task was expected to be completed within an hour, I didn't spend additional time fixing the issue.

 ## Installation

 Assuming Node.js is already installed on your device, run: